awsdocs/iam-user-guide/doc_source/access_policies.md

 You can attach this policy to an IAM identity \(group, user, or role\)\.
 If that's the only policy for the identity, the identity is allowed to perform only this one action \(`ListBucket`\) on one Amazon S3 bucket \(`example_bucket`\)\.

-To specify resource\-based permissions, you can attach a policy to the resource, such as an Amazon SNS topic, an Amazon S3 bucket, or an Amazon Glacier vault\.
+To specify permissions for a resource, you can attach a resource\-based policy to the resource, such as an Amazon SNS topic, an Amazon S3 bucket, or an Amazon Glacier vault\.
 In that case, the policy has to include information about who is allowed to access the resource, known as the *principal*\. \(For identity\-based policies, the principal is the IAM user that the policy is attached to, or the user who gets the policy from a group\.\) For more information, see [Identity\-Based Policies and Resource\-Based Policies](access_policies_identity-vs-resource.md)\.

 The following example shows a resource\-based policy that might be attached to an Amazon S3 bucket\.
 The policy grants permission to a specific AWS account to perform any Amazon S3 actions in `mybucket`\.
 This includes both working with the bucket and with the objects in it\. \(Because the policy grants trust only to the account, individual users in the account must still be granted permissions for the specified Amazon S3 actions\.\)